Corona Virus… Certainly on everybody’s mind at the moment.

-I know that the best protection I can give to my family, surroundings and myself from this virus, is to help prevent transmission.
-So, when this issue came out, I followed the news and did my own research about the best way to do so without scare.
+I know that the best protection I can give to my family, surroundings, and myself from this virus is to help prevent transmission.
+So, when this issue came out, I followed the news and researched the best way to do so without a scare.

 Yes!
 This is not a laughing matter that you can talk lightly of.
-But that does not mean that you need to panic.
+But it does not mean that you need to panic.

-I asked myself…”what is one thing that is better than cure?”
+I asked myself…”what is one thing that is better than a cure?”

 Yes!
 Prevention is still the key.
 And that’s exactly what I did.
-After learning about this virus I then went into finding out the best way to help prevent it and minimize its transmission and effects.
+After learning about this virus, I went to find out the best way to help prevent it and minimize its transmission and effects.

 According to World Health Organization (WHO), Coronaviruses (CoV) are a large family of viruses that cause illness.
-This ranges from the common cold to more severe diseases.
+It ranges from the common cold to more severe diseases.

-The novel coronavirus (Covid-19) that is scaring everyone right now is a new strain that has not been previously identified in humans.
+The novel Coronavirus (Covid-19) scaring everyone right now is a new strain that humans have not previously identified.

 They said that, Coronaviruses are zoonotic.
-This basically means they are transmitted between animals and people.
+It means they are transmitted between animals and people.

-According to the news and health organizations Coronavirus is transmitted via respiratory droplets.
-This respiratory droplets are produced when an infected person coughs or sneezes.
-Often spread from person-to-person happens among close contacts (about 6 feet) or touching surfaces where the droplets have landed.
+According to the news and health organizations, Coronavirus is transmitted via respiratory droplets.
+This respiratory droplet is produced when an infected person coughs or sneezes.
+Often spread from person to person happens among close contacts (about 6 feet) or touching surfaces where the droplets have landed.

-These respiratory droplets can land in the mouths or noses of people who are nearby and inhaled it into the lungs.
+These respiratory droplets can land in the mouths or noses of nearby people and inhale into the lungs.
 It also stays on surfaces for 9 hours, possibly longer, and can be transmitted.
 A lot is still unknown, so there may be other findings.

 What is important is to note how easily a virus spreads person-to-person can vary.
-Hence, the ongoing research about the transmissibility, severity, and other features about Covid-19 are not yet conclusive.
+Hence, the ongoing research about the transmissibility, severity, and other features of Covid-19 is not yet conclusive.